nglange/help-documentation/_userguides/user_accounts.md

 {: #AccessCredentials}

 After you log into Box Panel, you can obtain your Access Credentials from the Lock Box.
-The credentials are required when you access the COS service by using the API or CLI.
+The credentials are required when you access the COS Dedicated IBM Managed service by using the API or CLI.

 1. From the Dashboard page, click the **Account** navigation menu on the top of the page.
 2. Then click **Lock Box** from the drop-down list.